singhsushilde/LendingClubCaseStudy/README.md

 <!-- This project is open source and available under the [...
 License](). -->

 <!-- You don't have to include all sections - just the one's relevant to your project -->
-This I added it for fork exaples and how it works.
+This I am adding to demonstration around Forked Project in Github